RhysTheDev/print/README.md

 # 0x11.
 C - printf
-A simple clone of printf
+A simple clone of printf.

 ## _printf.c
-Prints any string and format passed to it
+Prints any string and format passed to it.

 ## putint
-Prints integer passed
+Prints integer passed.

 ## _putchar.c
-Writes the character c to stdout
+Writes the character c to stdout.